coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

     <img src="https://i.imgur.com/gzMIRKZ.png" alt="WP installation details">

     We use `root` for default username and password.
-You can change it later when you are more familar with WordPress.
+You can change it later when you are more familiar with WordPress.
     Click on `Install WordPress` when you are done.

 16. Success!
 WordPress has been installed.
 Now you can log in to your local WordPress Dashboard using the default username and password.